anttonalberdi/completeness_function_bias/README.md

 - The instructions and code needed for reproducing the analyses are available in the ['code'](https://github.com/anttonalberdi/completeness_function_bias/tree/main/code) folder.

-- The data needed for reproducing the analyses are available in the ['data'](https://github.com/anttonalberdi/completeness_function_bias/tree/main/data) folder.
+- The data needed for reproducing the analyses are available in the ['data/mag_data/DRAM'](https://github.com/anttonalberdi/completeness_function_bias/tree/main/data/mag_data/DRAM) folder.

+- Information on genomes including accession number, taxonomy, completeness and redundancy are available in the ['data'] (https://github.com/anttonalberdi/completeness_function_bias/tree/main/data) folder.